openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-latency/model-caching-overview.rst

 Set "cache_encryption_callbacks" config option to enable cache encryption
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If model caching is enabled in the CPU Plugin, the model topology can be encrypted while it is saved to the cache and decrypted when it is loaded from the cache.
-This property can currently be set only in ``compile_model``.
+Currently, this property can be set only in ``compile_model``.

 .. tab-set::